Weird & Bizarre: A Toilet as a Work of Art

 A joke, a provocation, or an attempt to attract your attention?
 Maybe none of these or maybe all of them.
-Here are the three of the most renowned toilets in the history of art.
+Here are three of the most renowned toilets in art history.
 They may make you feel strange, uncomfortable, shocked, angry, or even disgusted.
 Perhaps you will despise art or vice versa, you will be pleasantly surprised how a toilet can literally have a “deep” meaning.
 But I promise that everything won’t be just weird and bizarre.

 Yes, you read the title of this article correctly.
 We live in a world where art is often viewed through “aesthetic glasses”.
 But, as a result, we shouldn’t expect all art to be beautiful or purposeful.
 Art doesn’t need to have a secret or contain meaningful iconology based on biblical, mythological, or historical narrations.
 From the beginning of the 20th century, if not before, many artworks were supposed to be provocative.
 They were intended to surprise or shock the viewer and make him or her feel uncomfortable as they stood in front of them.